 The Graduate School of Arts and Sciences is pleased to announce a new internship funding pilot program, GIF.
 This is aimed at helping GRS PhD students receive a stipend for an otherwise unpaid summer internship.
 This summer, only applications for Massachusetts-based internships will be considered.

-Please see below for eligibility requirements.
-The Spring 2023 application period has ended.
+Please see below for eligibility and application requirements.

 Eligibility | Applicant Eligibility